 Let’s be honest; experience is crucial when it comes to finding a good piano teacher.
 After all, there’s more to playing the piano than simply piecing together the keys to make a song.

 Every ounce of experience has played a key role in my personal learning journey, helping me understand individual students and make sure they get the best out of each lesson.
 With more than 30 years of experience teaching, having worked for many years in Toronto, Canada, the most ethnically diverse city in the world, I know first-hand that having these years behind me is completely priceless.

 Above everything else, you want a teacher who will respect, challenge, and inspire you or your child’s love for playing the piano.
 If you’re looking to kickstart your piano learning journey or pick up where you left off, then contact me.
-I teach piano lessons in Chelsea, London, tailored to each individual to help realise their true potential.
+I am a piano adjudicator & I teach piano lessons in Chelsea, London, tailored to each individual to help realise their true potential.